Try PagerDuty free for 14 days — no credit card required.

 @pagerduty-[Service Name] (i.e.

-@pagerduty-Shopping-Cart Yay, this is my first Datadog alert!) in your event stream.
-This will create an incident in PagerDuty and will show up in your Datadog event stream.
+@pagerduty-Shopping-Cart Yay, this is my first Datadog alert!).
+Click Post and this post will show up in your Datadog event stream and create an incident in PagerDuty.

 8. You can also ack or resolve the PagerDuty incident within Datadog by mentioning